1943 poster from the collection of the National Archives (United Kingdom)

 Henry Mayo Bateman [Public domain], via Wikimedia Commons

 Simply put, a database is a searchable index of articles from many different publications.
 You can use a database to find articles about the topic you are researching.
+You can access our databases here.

 Basic characteristics of databases: